Year 1/2 Eclipse class

 Learning to read is a life-long skill and a key thing your child will learn at our school.
-Everything else depends upon this skill, and so at Bourton we put as much energy into ensuring that every single child not only learns to read but learns to love reading!
+Everything else depends upon this skill, and so, at Bourton, we put as much energy into ensuring that every single child not only learns to read but learns to love reading!

-Phonics is the key to unlocking reading and writing, and it is why we have chosen to use the Read Write Inc (RWI) phonics and writing scheme at our school.
+Phonics is the key to unlocking reading and writing, and that is why we have chosen to use the Read Write Inc (RWI) phonics and writing scheme at our school.
 Children have daily RWI lessons, which includes an English lesson (made up of reading and writing) and a Phonics session (made up of sounds, words and spelling).
 Children are assessed termly to identify their progress.
 Learning to read is a life-long skill and the most important thing your child will learn; we encourage you to embrace your child's journey with phonics, and have included Set 1, Set 2 and Set 3 sounds below:

 Those who have completed the RWI scheme and have moved to the literacy group will be using high quality texts to support both their reading and writing.

-As always there will be regular reading and handwriting practise throughout the term.
+As always, there will be regular reading and handwriting practise throughout the term.

-Friday 27th October- Break up for half term at 3.15pm
+Break up for Easter at 2.00pm